 A hearty tomato sauce is a great recipe to have in your repertoire.
 You can enjoy this savory sauce on a number of dishes, from pasta to pizza to eggs.

 A lot of Fall recipes call for pumpkin pie spice.
 If you don't have that in your spice cabinet, don't worry!
 We've got the combination of spices for you to make your own.

 Milano cookies are a wonderful treat to add to your grocery cart.
 But why not try your hand at making them from scratch?
-We think this homemade version is even better than the packaged kind.
+We think these along with other homemade hacks on store-bought snacks are even better than the packaged kind.